edyhsgr/catdateweight/README.md

 Notes and things guessed, thought, learned about (by date):

 20220505
-- Switching to weighing him in the morning starting today.
+- Switching to weighing him in the morning (rather than evening) starting today.

 20220428
 - A couple weeks ago I was thinking about how abruptly the daily change flattened, imagining a switch turning off.
 Now the past several days some substantial increase again.